monk-blade/kindle_gujarati_dictionary/README.md

 Install
 =======
-1. Download 'Gujarati Lexicon Dictionary.mobi' file from this repository
+1. Download 'GujaratiLexiconDictionary.mobi' file from this repository

-2. Copy 'Gujarati Lexicon Dictionary.mobi' to Documents folder of your Kindle.
+2. Copy 'GujaratiLexiconDictionary.mobi' to Documents folder of your Kindle.

-3. Dictionary will show as 'Gujarati Lexicon Dictionary' in Dictionary collection of your Kindle.
-Set this as default dictionary through settings.
+3. Dictionary will show as 'GujaratiLexiconDictionary' in Dictionary collection of your Kindle.
+Set this as default dictionary using settings.

 Contribute
 ==========